UBI-Collective/UBI-DreamTeam-Priorities/.github/ISSUE_TEMPLATE/product-project-request.md

 ## Why should we build this?

-This is a breakdown of why you believe the PoH Community should spend resources to build this idea.
-Does it help maintain and increase the $UBI value?
-Does it benefit the greater PoH ecosystem?
-Does it improve the way we organize/collaborate/deliberate?
-Does it save humanity?
+This is a breakdown of why you believe the UBI Blockchain Collective should spend time and resources to build this idea.
+Is it a public infrastructure for delivering UBI to the world? or Will it improve the way of accessing UBI? or Does it improve the way we organize/collaborate/deliberate?

 ## Anything else you'd like to add?